How to Host a Stress-Free Holiday Dinner

 - Dish detergent

-- Dishes for guest’s care packages
+- Food storage containers for guest’s care packages

-- A centerpiece for the table
+- A tray for guest’s shoes

 Planning ahead, especially when it comes to what you need, is the best way to set up your holiday dinner to be stress-free.

-Take Inventory beforehand
+Take Inventory Beforehand

 (2 Weeks out)